pond/dnd/party_ripa/journals/campaign_7/act_2/part_3.md

 The ogre turns and tries to back away from Penny.
 As it does, the cats hit, which ends its frightened condition.
 At least it takes 20 damage from them.
 Regaining its senses, and starts to cast...
 Penny can't Counterspell, as she's too badly influenced by the rats.
 A yellow cloud explodes outwards, heavily obscuring the area, making people choke and cough.
 We all need CON saves from whatever it casts.
 Penny 16, Thorin 32, Francesc 5, Arturo 26.

 The insectoid pushes back against the effects of the rats.
 It has trouble seeing through the new cloud.
 It jumps forward, guessing the correct direction, and brings all four of its swords - with a nat 20 - into the ogre!
 64 damage.
 The ogre falls.
 The rats immediately start to scurry away and the cloud stops thickening, but there's not much of a breeze inside to push that away.
 The Hadozi on the bar starts flapping its arms, and we see it's a bit like a flying squirrel - there are actually wings there.
 It does fan some of the cloud away.
-Meanwhile the githyanki tries to hit Thorin but the cloud obscures its vision and it can't see enough to connect reliably.
+Meanwhile the Githyanki tries to hit Thorin but the cloud obscures its vision and it can't see enough to connect reliably.
 It avoids the cats adeptly (crit), but still takes 10 damage from them.

 Thorin Moonlight Step to get close to the orc behind the bar (causing considerable damage, given his scorpion form's size).
 The stinger is dodged despite a surprise advantage (d20 ADV 4, 5 rolled) but then the claws go for an attack; one of the two gets a hold, dealing a max 10 damage.
 The orc is temporarily grappled, too.